VectorInstitute/rag_bootcamp/README.md

 ## Create virtual environments

-You don't need to do this!
-We have virtual environments pre-compiled on the Vector cluster in `/ssd003/projects/aieng/public/rag_bootcamp/envs`.
+If you are using the Vector cluster, we have virtual environments pre-compiled `/ssd003/projects/aieng/public/rag_bootcamp/envs`.
 If you are running a workflow locally, look in the appendix for instructions.

 ## Add the Jupyter notebook kernels